|Parks: 3||Miles: 791||Days: 7||Hours: 12|

 The Rocky Mountain National Park has everything from meadows to forests, lakes to soaring peaks.
 This park also has some of the highest paved roads in the United States.

-There are a lot of towns close to the entrance to the park, which is located in Estes Park, CO.
+There are plenty of towns close to the entrance to the park, which is located in Estes Park, CO.
 Estes Park actually has a good bit of Airbnb options, so we decided to stay there.
 However, all the way down Highway 7 are towns that would work just as well.
 Even staying much further south in Nederland, CO would work as well since there are plenty of trails between there and the park’s entrance.

 Driving the Trail Ridge Road will give you access to main trails and overlooks that offer fantastic views of the Rocky Mountains.
 Trail Ridge Road is US-34, and follows the mountain ridge for 48 miles, and tops out at an impressive 12,183 miles high above sea level.